10 really ‘Royal’ things to do in Royal Deeside

 It’s a matter of record that Queen Victoria fell deeply in love with what would become known as Royal Deeside; “All seemed to breathe freedom and peace …” she wrote.
 It’s a sentiment that echoes through the years and still rings true today.

-The Royal wedding is a hot topic right now and one of the the number one questions on everyone’s lips is ‘where will the Royal newlyweds honeymoon?’.
+The Royal wedding is a hot topic right now and one of the questions on everyone’s lips is ‘where will the Royal newlyweds honeymoon?’.
 There is strong speculation that Harry and Megan will spend time relaxing at the Royal’s Scottish retreat, Balmoral Castle in Aberdeenshire.

 The British Royal Family have been visiting the area for over 100 years so it is little surprise that this part of Scotland is bursting with Royal heritage.
 Here’s 10 things the Royal’s might just get up to on their honeymoon and things you should definitely do when you visit Aberdeenshire:

 Balmoral castle and estate was purchased by Queen Victoria in 1848.
 Today, it continues to be the summer residence of the Royal Family.
-The castle was once lovingly described by Queen Victoria as “my dear paradise in the Highlands” and is where the current Queen is said to be her happiest.
-When the Royal Family aren’t in residence, visitors are welcomed to explore!
+The castle was once lovingly described by Queen Victoria as “my dear paradise in the Highlands” and is where the late Queen Elizabeth II was said to be her happiest.
+When the Royal Family aren’t in residence, visitors are welcomed to explore.

 Found on the Balmoral Estate, Lochnagar is one of the most celebrated Scottish Munros (a mountain over 3,000ft) thanks to its impressive peaked summit with panoramic views of Royal Deeside.
 You might even recognise the name of this mountain as it starred in Prince Charles’ popular novel, The Old Man of Lochnagar.

 If you time your trip right you can attend The Braemar Gathering.
-Held annually in the heart of Royal Deeside, this year (2018) on 1 September; the Gathering is probably the most famous highland games in Scotland thanks to its Royal guests including the Queen!
+Held annually in the heart of Royal Deeside, this year (2018) on 1 September; the Gathering is probably the most famous highland games in Scotland thanks to its Royal guests.

 Experience Royal transport during your stay and take a ride on the Royal Deeside Railway.
 This track once served generations of the Royal Family and crowned heads of Europe including Queen Victoria and the Tsar of Russia.